 Occupational Studies allows pupils to study a range of practical subjects, assessed by coursework, in order to gain 2 GCSEs.
-Pupils who opt for Occupational Studies:
+Pupils who opt for Occupational Studies at the SRC:

 - Will go to the SRC in Newry one full day a week or study these in school one day a week. - Will study a total of 7 GCSEs / GCSE Equivalent courses